 Every month, we’re profiling new-ish releases that are getting critical and commercial buzz.
-For January, we’re looking at a prestigious annual literary collection, a standalone mystery from one of the most popular crime writers working today, and a profile of the Los Angeles library system.
+For February, we’re looking at a 19th century tale of adventure on the road out West, a fictional look at one of the more infamous members of the British Royal Family, and a biography of a beloved TV star.

 Continue reading “Book Buzz: The Overland Trail, Royal Rebels, and Mr. Rogers”